Eggplant Parmesan

 • Vegetable Oil: The eggplant slices are deep-fried in vegetable oil to achieve a satisfying crunch and a beautiful golden color.

 • Marinara Sauce: A rich and flavorful marinara sauce is essential for eggplant parmesan.
-A good-quality store-bought sauce, such as Rao’s or Victoria, works well.
+A good-quality store-bought sauce, such as Rao’s or Victoria, works well and saves time.

-• Shredded Whole Milk Mozzarella Cheese: This cheese is generously layered between the eggplant slices and throughout the dish, creating those gooey layers of melted cheese that everyone loves.
+• Shredded Whole Milk Mozzarella Cheese: This cheese is generously layered between the eggplant slices and throughout the dish, creating gooey layers of melted cheese.

-• Basil: Fresh basil leaves are added as a garnish just before serving, adding color and freshness that ties all the flavors together.
+• Basil: Fresh basil leaves are added as a garnish just before serving, adding color and freshness.

-• Butter, Flour, Milk (for the béchamel sauce): While not included in all recipes, this sauce adds a luscious, creamy layer to the dish.
-It also counters the acidity of the marinara sauce and prevents the melted mozzarella cheese from turning rubbery.
+• Butter, Flour, Milk: Used to make the béchamel sauce.
+While not included in all eggplant parm recipes, this sauce adds a luscious, creamy layer to the dish.
+It also counters the acidity of the marinara sauce and prevents the melted mozzarella cheese from turning rubbery when melted.

 Step-by-Step Instructions